 Professor Kristofer Allerfeldt

 Both my degree and PhD are from Exeter.
 I work on American history in the last half of the nineteenth and first half of the twentieth centuries.
 I have a particular interest in ethnicity, immigration, bigotry and criminality.
-I am currently researching slavery since abolition in the United States.
+I am currently researching the history of slavery since 1865 in the United States.

 I research American history from the end of the Civil War until the bombing of Pearl Harbor.
 Within that period my real interests lie in the histories of deviancy and bigotry.
 As such I work on all aspects of crime and racism, nativism and prejudice.
 I have published works on anti-immigrant sentiment, visions of Americanism, the Ku Klux Klan and crime in general.
 I am currently researching the continuation of different forms of enslavement in the US since the Thirteenth Amendment.

 I am happy to supervise American history projects in the period from 1865-1941.

 I am especially interested in taking on students working in the fields of the history of organised crime, the Ku Klux Klan, hate groups and international criminal fraternities.

 I am currently supervising a PhD on the links between Freemasonry and the KKK in the 1920s.

 I am currently working on slavery since abolition in the US.
 As such I am engaging with law enforcers, lawyers and the media, as well as a variety of academics to better understand how we can use history to shape today's policies and make them more effective and responsive.